livepeer/livepeer-studio-docs/docs/deprecated/debugging-livestream.mdx.md

 - **Yes:** Go to the next step.

 1. Check the your stream's ingest rate by looking at the graph in the Stream Info section of the test player.
 Every 10 seconds, the rate at which your stream is being ingested into Livepeer Studio is updated.
 Is the plotted ingest rate line relatively flat?

 - **No:** If the chart shows a lot of sharp peaks and valleys, this indicates your broadcasting workflow is unstable.
-The RTMP stream hitting Livepeer's ingest server has problems.
+The RTMP stream hitting the Livepeer Studio ingest server has problems.
 Try ensuring a stronger internet connection at the source via a wired ethernet connection or by broadcasting on a more reliable network.